acanimal/acanimal.github.io/_drafts/2016-08-14-configuring-atom-with-eslint.md

 ### Installing Atom plugins

 Lets go to configure Atom to automatically lint files and show us message while coding.

+> Be sure you have completed successfully the previous sections.

+- Install the Atom plugin [linter-eslint](https://github.com/AtomLinter/linter-eslint).

 **TODO continue**